Working with the Arranger

 Tip

-You can also duplicate a Scene by clicking the Scene slot header while holding [Alt] key (or [Ctrl] on PC), and dragging the mouse.
+You can also duplicate a Scene by clicking the Scene slot header while holding [Alt] key (or [Ctrl] on Windows), and dragging the mouse.
 After the mouse is released a duplicate copy of the Scene is created.

 Reordering Scenes